-The Selling Stockholders may sell the Common Shares from time to time in transactions in the open market, in negotiated transactions, or by a combination of these methods, at fixed prices that may be changed, at market prices at the time of sale, at prices related to market prices or at negotiated prices.
-The Selling Stockholders may effect these transactions by selling the Common Shares to or through broker-dealers, who may receive compensation in the form of discounts or commissions from the Selling Stockholders or from the purchasers of the Common Shares for whom the broker-dealers may act as agent or to whom they may sell as principal, or both in amounts to be negotiated immediately prior to the sale.
-Such brokers or dealers and any other participating brokers or dealers may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, as amended (the "Securities Act") in connection with such sales.
+The Selling Stockholder may sell the Common Shares from time to time in transactions in the open market, in negotiated transactions, or by a combination of these methods, at fixed prices that may be changed, at market prices at the time of sale, at prices related to market prices or at negotiated prices.
+The Selling Stockholder may effect these transactions by selling the Common Shares to or through broker-dealers, who may receive compensation in the form of discounts or commissions from the Selling Stockholder or from the purchasers of the Common Shares for whom the broker-dealers may act as agent or to whom they may sell as principal, or both.
 See "Plan of Distribution."